Ride report: Sunday 16 August – And then there were 3 (almost)

 From there it was the usual run over Abinger Roughs, up behind Gomshall and Shere, before heading down into Albury.
 At this point while climbing on an innocuous stretch of sand I suddenly found myself on the floor.
 Front wheel went away from me and bang, I was down.
 Nothing broken other than my pride but I still landed quite heavily on my left hand and shoulder so I took it easy after that while climbing up to the Cafe.

 After refreshment we headed back along the ridge, managing to avoid being splashed and run over by Green Laners and eventually coming back to Collar Bone.
 This time it was West to East though, i.e. not good.
 The pace was fast, the ground was reasonably hard and offered plenty of traction.
-The roots the clipped my pedal was unyielding.
+The root that clipped my pedal was unyielding.

-After that and uneventful final leg home and out with the scrubbing brush and saline solution.
+After that an uneventful final leg home and out with the scrubbing brush and saline solution.
 Nice!

 1. Jem says: